aarossig/nrfnet/README.md

 #### channel

-The NRF24L01 radios have 128 channesl to choose from (0 to 127).
+The NRF24L01 radios have 128 channels to choose from (0 to 127).
 It may be helpful to adjust the channel if a segment of the 2.4GHz band is congested.
 These radios default to channel 1.